syncfusion-content/maui-docs/MAUI/LinearGauge/scale.md

 The orientation of linear scale can be customized by using the [`Orientation`]() property of linear gauge.

-When the Orientation property is Vertical, the axis will be rendered in bottom-to-top direction.
+When the Orientation property is Vertical, the scale will be rendered in bottom-to-top direction.

 {% tabs %}